GovindSuresh/govindsuresh.github.io/_posts/2019-12-18-reducing-bias-in-toxic-comments.md

 ### How do traditional ML models and NLP processes reinforce bias?

 Ultimately, ML models learn from the data they are trained on, therefore the models will pick up on biases that already exist in the data due to societal norms.
-When looking at online comments we unfortunately see that a large number of toxic comments are directed at a variety of minority groups (e.g. Black, Muslim, LGBTQ).
-Thi
+When looking at online comments we unfortunately see that a large number of toxic comments are directed at a variety of minority groups (e.g. Black, Muslim, LGBTQ) and therefore may repeatedly contain mentions of these groups.

 Traditional ML classification models perform very well in terms of accuracy when identifying toxic comments.
 However due to the bias in the data described above, they have a tendency to view words that refer to a particular minority identity to be indicative of toxicity.
 This leads to a situation where even positive comments which happen to mention these identities being classified as toxic (false positives).

 While having a strong overall accuracy is positive, this issue of false positives has the impact of excluding minority groups from talking about themselves in online communities and can therefore simply reinforce existing bias.

-This issue is further exacerbated by standard NLP processing steps.
+This is further exacerbated by standard NLP processing steps.
 It is common to reduce the complexity of the text data being passed in by going through certain steps such as lemmatization, and the removal of stop-words.
 Usually, this isn't a major issue given that we keep the majority of the useful information in the text.
 However, when we consider complex topic matters such as toxic comments, contextual clues given by any part of a comment can be useful.
 In addition, these processes reduce sentences down to key words, which in toxic comment cases may just be repeated mentions of a minority identity.

 To help highlight this we have taken an example from our test dataset.
-This comment has been labelled as 'Non-Toxic' by the annotaters, but our logistic regression model has misclassified it as toxic.
+This comment has been labelled as 'Non-Toxic' by the labellers of our dataset, but our logistic regression model has misclassified it as toxic.
 We can see from the image that the model has highlighted the words 'gay', 'lesbian', 'transgender' as key words indicating toxicity (shown in green below).
-This is the exact issue we have mentioned above and is what we are trying to solve.
+This is the exact problem we have mentioned above and is what we are trying to solve.

 ![missclass](/assets/images/missclass-lgbt2.png "Misclassified LGBT comment")